Forecast accuracy

 • 69% of flood forecast lead times met service level specification targets (which vary in lead time for each river).

-Learn more about service level specifications in our Flood knowledge centre.
+Learn more about service level specifications on our Flood warning services page.

 You may also be interested in